Vectorised Hashing Based on Bernstein-Rabin-Winograd Polynomials over Prime Order Fields: Preliminaries

 The following two results were proved in~\cite{BNS2025} for the case $k=\mu$.
 Below we state the results for the more general case of separate $k$ and $\mu$.
 The proofs are essentially the same as the proofs of the case $k=\mu$ given in~\cite{BNS2025}. \begin{lemma}[Based on Lemma~4.1 of~\cite{BNS2025}] Let $p=2^m-\delta$ be a prime and $\mu$ be a positive integer such that $\mu<m$ and $\delta < 2^\mu-1$.
 Let $\alpha\in \mathbb{Z}_{2^\mu}$, and $P(x)$ and $P^{\prime}(x)$ be distinct polynomials in $\mathbb{F}_p[x]$ satisfying $P(0)=P^{\prime}(0)=0$.
 The number of distinct $\tau\in \mathbb{F}_p$ such that

 is at most $2^{m-\mu+1}$ times the degree of the polynomial $P(x)-P^{\prime}(x)$.

-Consequently, for $\tau$ chosen uniformly at random from $\{0,1\}^k$ (which is considered to be a subset of $\mathbb{F}_p$), the probability that~\eqref{eqn-basic1} holds is at most $2^{m-k-\mu+1}\cdot \sym{deg}(P(x)-P^{\prime}(x))$. \end{lemma} Lemma~\ref{lem-basic} reduces the problem of determining the probability that a uniform random $k$-bit string $\tau$ satisfies~\eqref{eqn-basic1} to the simpler problem of determining the degree of the non-zero polynomial $P(x)-P^{\prime}(x)\in \mathbb{F}_p[x]$.
+Consequently, for $\tau$ chosen uniformly at random from a set $\emptyset \neq S\subseteq \mathbb{F}_p$, the probability that~\eqref{eqn-basic1} holds is at most $(2^{m-\mu+1}\cdot \sym{deg}(P(x)-P^{\prime}(x)))/\#S$. \end{lemma} In our applications of Lemma~\ref{lem-basic}, the set $S$ will be the key space of the hash functions.
+For the hash functions that we construct, the key space (and hence $S$) will be the set $\{0,1\}^k$ for some $k$ such that $2^k<p$, and the $k$-bit keys are considered to be elements of $\mathbb{F}_p$.
+Lemma~\ref{lem-basic} reduces the problem of determining the probability that a uniform random $k$-bit string $\tau$ satisfies~\eqref{eqn-basic1} to the simpler problem of determining the degree of the non-zero polynomial $P(x)-P^{\prime}(x)\in \mathbb{F}_p[x]$.
 The values of $p$, $m$, $k$ and $\mu$ given in Table~\ref{tab-params} satisfy the conditions stated in Lemma~\ref{lem-basic}.

+\begin{remark} We note that the hash function Poly1305 uses key clamping, i.e. it sets certain bits of $128$-bit strings to 0 to obtain the keys.
+So the key space for Poly1305 is not of the form $\{0,1\}^k$. \end{remark}

 \begin{theorem}[Based on Theorem~4.7 of~\cite{BNS2025}] Let $p=2^m-\delta$ be a prime and $\mu$ be a positive integer such that $\mu<m$ and $\delta < 2^\mu-1$.
 Let $X$ and $X^{\prime}$ be two distinct binary strings of lengths $L$ and $L^{\prime}$ respectively with $L\geq L^{\prime} \geq 0$, and $\alpha$ be an element of $\mathbb{Z}_{2^\mu}$.
 Let $\ell=\lceil L/n\rceil$.
 Suppose $\tau$ is chosen uniformly at random from $\{0,1\}^k$.
 Then